 How often do you wash your hair?
-Everyone wants to know the magic number in order to keep hair healthy, but the real answer actually depends on your hair type.
-Each hair type has its own structure, so needs its own unique maintenance to amplify the overall look and appearance.
+Everyone wants to know the magic number in order to keep it healthy, but the real answer actually depends on your hair type.
+Each hair type has its own structure, and therefore needs its own unique maintenance.
 When considering how often to wash your hair, it can take a lot of trial and error to find a schedule and products that work for you.
-Don't worry, Curlsmith is on hand to break down the barriers to help you achieve your curly hair goals.

 When deciding how often to wash your hair you need to take several factors into consideration.

 Secondly, your lifestyle.
 For example, do you work out a lot or live somewhere with a very humid weather?
 If so, you may need to wash your hair more often.
 Gentle shampoo or co-washes are the best option in these occasions, to keep the scalp clean without stripping out the hair's natural oils.